|5-15.001||Area of Responsibility|

 5-15.002 - Policy Regarding Consent to Trial of Condemnation Cases by United States Magistrate

 It is the policy of the Division to encourage, in appropriate cases, consent to the conduct of condemnation trials by United States Magistrates if the attorney in charge of the case determines that trial before a magistrate would be in the litigating interests of the United States.
-For a complete statement of this policy, see ENRD Resource Manual at 3.
+For a complete statement of this policy, see ENRD Resource Manual, Section 3.

 5-15.003 - Policy Regarding Use of Alternative Dispute Resolution in Condemnation Cases